-HRL 201 CONTEMPORARY ITALY: CULTURE & SOCIETY Spring, Italy (3) Open to all.
+HRL 201 CONTEMPORARY ITALY: CULTURE & SOCIETY

+Open to all.
 Recommended for students interested in History, Anthropology, Sociology, European studies, Italian Studies, Cultural Studies, communication, Consumer and Environmental Sciences.

 This course aims to give an overall image of contemporary Italian society through the analysis of general aspects such as language, family, politics, religion, interaction between economic and social progress.
 Stereotypes and clichés related to Italian culture will be analyzed and challenged.
 The main goal of the course will be to deliver an up-to- date approach to a wide range of topics shaping the contemporary Italian culture, stimulating a fruitful confrontation with the original culture of the participants.

-INT 101 ONSITE ACADEMIC INTERNSHIP (80) Spring, Italy (3) Open to all majors and minors.
+INT 101 ONSITE ACADEMIC INTERNSHIP (80)

+Open to all majors and minors.
 Recommended for students interested in gaining experience working in a vibrant international setting on cutting edge issues.

 Our academic internships are field-based learning experiences combining study, observation, and placement with an organization.
 The Onsite Academic Internship includes 80 hours of academic internship experience carried out in parallel with other coursework.

 Students receive mentoring from the Gustolab International's academic advisor and learning facilitator.
 Additionally, they will receive guidance from their internship site supervisor.
 Internships are unpaid, and focus on developing skills and academic insights in new settings, languages and cultures.
-TMD 101 COMMUNICATING CULTURE Spring, Italy (3) Open to all.
-Recommended for students interested in Technology, Communication, Cultural Studies,

-History, Anthropology, Sociology and Italian Studies.
+TMD 101 COMMUNICATING CULTURE

+Open to all.
+Recommended for students interested in Technology, Communication, Cultural Studies, History, Anthropology, Sociology and Italian Studies.

 The course introduces students to technological achievements in Italian history and provides an investigation of innovative communication practices in contemporary Italy's cultural and creative sectors.

-Connect with Us Facebook Twitter Linkedin Instagram Youtube
+Connect with Us

+Facebook-f

+Twitter

+Linkedin-in

+Instagram

+Youtube